 The additional weight of the "Gvozdika" was compensated by supercharging the engine.
-Instead of the original YaMZ-238 engine that generated a maximum power of 240 hp at 2,100 rpm and maximum torque of 882 N.m at 1,500 rpm, the "Gvozdika" has a YaMZ-238N diesel engine with a power and torque output of 300 hp and N.m respectively.
-The engine was fundamentally the same as the basic variant used in the MT-LB.
+Instead of the original YaMZ-238 engine that generated a maximum power of 240 hp at 2,100 rpm and maximum torque of 883 N.m at 1,500 rpm, the "Gvozdika" has a YaMZ-238N diesel engine with a power and torque output of 300 hp and 1,079 N.m respectively.
+This engine was shared with the MT-LBu.
 It was a V-shaped 8-cylinder four-stroke diesel with a displacement of 14.86 liters, differing only in the addition of a supercharger and the modifications thereof.

 The top speed of the "Gvozdika" is 60 km/h, which is the same as the MT-LB.
 Officially, the average speed on a paved road is 45 km/h and the average speed when driving on a dirt road is 26-32 km/h.
 Compared to a D-30 howitzer towed by an MT-LB, the 2S1 does not have an advantage when travelling on paved roads but it was substantially more mobile when moving off-road.
 The issue was not speed since the D-30 itself had a perfectly serviceable maximum towing speed of 60 km/h with the foam-filled rubber tyres of its carriage, but rather, it was the mismatch between the wheeled carriage and the tracked MT-LB.
 Although the MT-LB had excellent off-road driving capabilities, it was hampered by the wheeled carriage of the D-30 and the situation only improved slightly when pneumatic tyres were introduced on the newer D-30A model.